-The Pharmacy Technician Program Goals are based on the objectives found in the "ASHP Accreditation Standard for Pharmacy Technician Training Programs, Part VII" published in the Practice Standards of ASHP.
+The Pharmacy Technician Program Goals are based on the objectives found in the "ASHP Model Curriculum for Pharmacy Technician Training" published by the American Society of Health-System Pharmacists, and adopted (2014) by the Pharmacy Technician Accreditation Commission (PTAC).
 Upon completion of the program, graduates should be able to:

 - Assist the pharmacist in collecting, organizing, and evaluating information for direct patient care, medication use review, and departmental management.

-- Receive and screen prescriptions/medication orders for completeness and authenticity.
+- Receive and screen prescription/medication orders for completeness and authenticity.

 - Prepare medications for distribution.

-- Verify the measurements, preparation, and/or packaging of medications produced by other technicians.
+- Verify the measurements, preparation, and/or packaging of medication produced by other technicians.